tommymmcguire/IA2_590/README.md

 ## Detailed Functionality

 - `processing.py`: Handles the extraction of text from PDFs, chunking of text, storage of text chunks and embeddings in a SQLite database, and performs semantic search to retrieve relevant text chunks for user queries.
+Embeddings were created using `thenlper/gte-small` found on Hugging Face.

 - `main.py`: Serves as the entry point for processing PDFs to populate the database with text chunks and their corresponding embeddings.